Erasure cost of a quantum process: A thermodynamic meaning of the dynamical min-entropy: Introduction

 \textit{Problem setup}.--- Our framework centers on bipartite unitary transformations, which induce closed-system evolution in bipartite quantum systems.
 For an arbitrary bipartite unitary process $\mathcal{U}_{A'E'\to AE}$, we let $A',A$ be logical and $E',E$ be ancillary.
 We know that the reduced dynamics after locally tracing out $E$ for any state $\omega_{E'}$ uncorrelated with $A'$, i.e., effective process $\mathcal{N}_{A'\to A}(\cdot):=\tr_E\circ\mathcal{U}_{A'E'\to AE}(~\cdot\otimes\omega_{E'})$, is always a completely positive, trace-preserving linear map, also called a \textit{quantum channel}~\cite{Sti55,Lin75}.
 The ancilla is also called the environment, and without loss of generality, we assume $\omega_{E'}$ to be in the pure, ground state $\op{0}_{E'}$.
 There always exists an isometric operation $\mathcal{V}^{\mathcal{N}}_{A'\to AE}$ , which is called an isometric extension of a quantum channel $\mathcal{N}_{A'\to A}$ formed by an isometry operator $V_{A'\to AE}=U_{A'E'\to AE}\ket{0}_{E'}$.

 where $\mathcal{V}^\mathcal{N}_{A'\to AE}(\cdot)=V_{A'\to AE}(\cdot)(V_{A'\to AE})^\dag$.

 In this work, we assume that the Hamiltonian of the logical output is trivial.
 We focus on determining the optimal amount of thermodynamic work required by an eraser to erase the output of a quantum channel for all possible inputs when access to the environment (ancilla) is available and the channel is used only once.
 We do not allow the eraser to have access to the purifying reference $R$ of the logical input.
 We refer to this optimal amount of thermodynamic work as the (one-shot) adversarial erasure cost of a given quantum channel $\n_{A'\to A}$.
 This is exactly the same as the erasure cost of the logical output $A$ from a single use of the quantum circuit $\mathcal{U}_{A'E'\to AE}$~\eqref{eq:stines} when the eraser has access to ancilla $E$ but no access to $R$ (see Fig.~\ref{fig:problem}).
-We also inspect the preparation cost of a channel, when a preparer has access to the purifying reference of the logical input but no access to the ancilla.
+We also inspect the preparation cost of a channel, where the objective is to prepare the logical output $A$ when the preparer has access to the reference but no access to the ancilla.
+The preparation of the channel $\mathcal{N}_{A'\to A}$ requires the preparer to be able to prepare joint reference-logical output state $\mathcal{N}(\psi_{RA'})$ of each possible reference-logical input state $\psi_{RA'}$, from the erased logical system $A$ when $R$ is accessible (see Section~\ref{sec:ap-res} for formal description).

 Main results.--- We provide an operational meaning to the dynamical min-entropy, i.e., min-entropy of a quantum channel~\cite{GW21}, in the context of quantum thermodynamics.
 We find that the one-shot adversarial erasure cost of a quantum channel, using a reservoir at a fixed temperature $T$, is (approximately) proportional to the negative of its dynamical min-entropy.
 See Theorem~\ref{thm:workcost} and Proposition~\ref{prop:eras_prep_bounds} for formal, precise statements.
 We consider the adversarial erasure costs under two different frameworks: (i) a thermodynamic approach~\cite{RAR+11}, and (ii) a resource-theoretic approach (in particular, resource theory of conditional nonuniformity)~\cite{JGW25}.
-A pivotal underlying concept behind the operational meaning of the dynamical min-entropy is the decoupling theorem for quantum channels, which shows that a channel’s ability to decouple the output from its reference is essentially related its min-entropy.
+A pivotal underlying concept behind the operational meaning of the dynamical min-entropy is the decoupling theorem for quantum channels, which shows that a channel’s ability to decouple the output from its reference is essentially related to its min-entropy.